-14. Are you currently taking any nutritional supplement [Explain as needed] drinks, liquids, pills, or drops to make sure you get enough vitamins and minerals?
-If so, do you know what they are called and how much you take?
+14. Are you currently taking any nutritional supplement drinks, liquids, pills, or drops to make sure you get enough vitamins and minerals?
+If so, what type and how much are you taking?
 (Yes/No)

-If yes, type of supplement and total amount over 24 hours:
+If yes, specify type of supplement and total amount over 24 hours: